clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 .. _`micro-config-drive`: https://github.com/clearlinux/micro-config-drive

 .. |WEB-SERVER-SCALE| replace::
-   There are many well-known ways to achieve a scaleable and resilient web servers for this purpose however, implementation details out of scope from this document.
+   There are many well-known ways to achieve a scalable and resilient web servers for this purpose however, implementation details out of scope from this document.
 In general, they should be located close to your endpoints, high available according to your business needs, and easy to scale with a